rabbitmq/rabbitmq-website/site/quorum-queues.md

 [reject or nack](/nack.html) the same message with the `requeue` flag set to true could cause the log to grow in an unbounded fashion and eventually fill up the disks.

+### <a id="atom-use" class="anchor" href="#atom-use">Increased Atom Use</a>

+The internal implementation of quorum queues converts the queue name into an Erlang atom.
+If queues with arbitrary names are continuously created and deleted it _may_ threaten the long term stability of the RabbitMQ system (if the size of the atom table reaches the maximum limit, about 1M by default).
+It is not recommended to use quorum queues in this manner at this point.